Nagakiran1/Extending-Google-BERT-as-Question-and-Answering-model-and-Chatbot/README.md

 Steps to use the model BERT for Question and answer from a summary

+#### Command to Understand the unknown context with BERT and answering the asked Question
 Run run_squad.py with mentioning arguments of context and question for question and answering purpose
 ```
 python run_squad.py \